Occupy Broadway

 You can mix this half and half with beet juice to make thick sticky edible blood.
 The beet pulp also mixed half and half, made a fine sticky scabby looking mess for applying around fake wounds.
 Beet juice will stain your clothes, but it hasn’t left a stain on my skin yet.

 Mix in about 4 to 6 tablespoons of green facial clay with about 1 cup of the pudding for the basic zombie skin.
 This will stick very firmly and shrinks as it dries. wrinkling your skin hideously in the process.
-Then slowly, bit by bit it cracks and falls off, leaving you probably unwelcome on a friend’s couch without a prior shower.
+Then slowly, bit by bit it crack and falls off, leaving you probably unwelcome on a friend’s couch without a prior shower.

 You could probably substitute high-gluten wheat flour, corn starch, or even any old flour in your kitchen for the mochi rice flour, probably with the same proportions.
 But that is your experiment.
 The result should be sticky, smooth and translucent.
 It’s a starch pudding without the added sugar.